 How will medroxyprogesterone acetate injectable suspension change my periods?

-Unusually heavy or continuous bleeding is not a usual effect of medroxyprogesterone acetate injectable suspension and if this happens you should see your healthcare provider right away.
+Unusually heavy or continuous bleeding is not a usual effect of medroxyprogesterone acetate injectable suspension and if this happens you should see your healthcare professional right away.
 With continued use of medroxyprogesterone acetate injectable suspension, bleeding usually decreases and many women stop having periods completely.
 When you stop using medroxyprogesterone acetate injectable suspension your menstrual period will usually, in time, return to its normal cycle.

 What if I want to become pregnant?